 Growing up, most of your time is spent in an idyllic bubble made of ice cream and puppies.
 And unless you lived in a Dickensian wasteland, your childhood was probably pretty good.
-If, like many, you spent your formative years in the '90s, you not only had access to great Disney films, but there were teenage turtles who were also mutants AND ninjas.
-There was also a glut of life affirming movies featuring teen geniuses who were wise beyond their years.
+If you spent your formative years in the '90s, you not only had access to great Disney films, but there were teenage turtles who were also mutants AND ninjas.
+There was also a glut of life-affirming movies featuring teen geniuses who were wise beyond their years.
 But like that gross ear in Blue Velvet, this list is here to pull back the curtain of your beatific childhood and reveal the dark secrets that bubbled beneath your favorite pieces of pop culture.
 These hard facts might not be fun to learn, but knowledge is power, people.

-Whether you grew up on classic children's fairy tales, or the stories created by the Disney Corporation, you were definitely lied to.
+Whether you grew up on classic children's fairy tales or the stories created by the Disney Corporation, you were definitely lied to.
 The disturbing facts on this list are sure to make you look back on your childhood in a new light.
 From where Air Bud is today, to the disturbing minds of Lewis Carroll, Walt Disney, AND the guy who directed The Wizard of Oz, it turns out that the bliss of childhood wasn't so blissful after all.

 Flipper Committed Suicide

-As anyone who's seen Blackfish knows, trained aquatic animals don't receive the best treatment.
-And as you can imagine, it was harder to monitor animal treatment in the '60s than it is now.
+As anyone who's seen the documentary Blackfish knows, trained aquatic animals haven't always received the best treatment.
+As you can imagine, it was more difficult to monitor the treatment of animal performers in the '60s than it is now.

-Elmo Is a Creep
+Elmo Is Reportedly A Creep